 Trick or treat originated centuries ago.
-In Ireland, the poor would go from door to door at rich peoples homes and ask for food, kindling or money.
+In Ireland, the poor would go from door to door to rich people's homes and ask for food, kindling, or money.
 They would then use what they collected for their celebrations on Halloween.

 Cook potatoes in a pot of boiling water until tender.
 Drain, reserving water.

 Place the hot potatoes in a large bowl.